Heavy metal subculture: Perceived intolerance to non-metal musical styles

-Journalists have written about the dismissive attitude of many metal fans.
-MetalReviews.com published a 2004 article entitled "The True, Real Metalhead: A Selective Intellect Or A Narrow-Minded Bastard?", wherein the writer confessed to being "truly bothered by the narrow-mindedness of a lot of [his] metal brothers and sisters".
-Critic Ryan Howe, in a 2013 piece for Sound and Motion magazine, penned an open letter to British metal fans, many of whom had expressed disgust about Avenged Sevenfold – whose music they deemed too light to qualify as metal – being booked to headline the 2014 instalment of popular metal event the Download Festival.
-Howe described the detractors as "narrow minded" and challenged them to attend the Avenged Sevenfold set and "be prepared to have [their] opinions changed."
+Journalists have noted the dismissive attitude of many metal fans.
+Critic Ryan Howe penned an open letter to British metal fans who had reacted negatively to Avenged Sevenfold (whose music they deemed too light to qualify as metal) being booked to headline the 2014 Download Festival.
+Howe described the detractors as "narrow minded" and challenged them to attend the Avenged Sevenfold set.

+Despite widespread lack of appreciation of other music genres, some fans and musicians have been known to profess a deep appreciation for non-metal genres.
+For example, many metal fans are also fond of punk rock, most notably the hardcore punk scene.
+Hardcore punk heavily influenced the development of extreme metal and its related subgenres and later, fusion genres such as crossover thrash, grindcore and the New York hardcore scene.

-Despite widespread lack of appreciation of other music genres, some fans and musicians can profess a deep devotion to genres that often have nothing to do with metal music.
-For instance, Fenriz of Darkthrone is also known to be a techno DJ, and Metallica's Kirk Hammett is seen wearing a T-shirt of post-punk band The Sisters of Mercy in the music video for "Wherever I May Roam".
+Fenriz of Darkthrone is also a techno DJ, and Metallica's Kirk Hammett is seen wearing a T-shirt of post-punk band The Sisters of Mercy in the music video for "Wherever I May Roam".
 Tourniquet band leader Ted Kirkpatrick is a "great admirer of the classical masters".

-Some metal fans are also fond of punk rock, most notably the hardcore punk scene which helped inspired the extreme metal subgenres and even fusion genres such as crossover thrash, grindcore and the New York hardcore scene.
+Deicide drummer Steve Asheim has stated that he appreciates and listens to classical music and plays piano.
+Cannibal Corpse vocalist George Fisher has stated he is a fan of country music artists such as Dolly Parton, George Jones, and Waylon Jennings.
+All That Remains vocalist Phil Labonte has stated he is a fan of the artists Prince, Fall Out Boy, Snoop Dogg, Dr. Dre, Eminem, Jay-Z and Nickelback.